-Are you running from God?
-There is a story of a lawyer who was trying to deliver an important paper to a man.
+There is a story of a lawyer who was trying to deliver an important document to a man.
 Thinking it was a subpoena, the man avoided the attorney at all cost.
-But this was a very persistent attorney, and he would not give up.
+But this was a very persistent attorney, and he wouldn’t give up.

-This went on for 15 years, until the man ended up in the hospital, dying of a serious illness.
-As he was lying there on his death bed, the lawyer walked up next to him with the paper in hand.
+This went on for many years, until the man ended up in the hospital, dying of a serious illness.
+As he was lying on his death bed, the lawyer walked up next to him with the document in hand.
 The man said, “I can’t run from you anymore.
 I’m dying.
 Just give me the subpoena.”